cmzuo11/stMVC/README.md

 * a general output of 10X pipeline, for example, a directory includes a file named as filtered_feature_bc_matrix.h5, a directory named as spatial with at least four files: tissue_positions_list.csv, tissue_hires_image.png, metrics_summary_csv.csv, scalefactors_json.json, and a directory named as filtered_feature_bc_matrix with three files: matrix.mtx.gz, features.tsv.gz, and barcodes.tsv.gz;

-* manual label annotation for each spot named as 151673_annotation.csv;

 * the example files for the slice 151673 of DLPFC dataset are included in the Example_test/DLPFC_151673 folder.

 ## Run: